 The histologic type is important because patients with the epithelioid type will typically have the best prognosis followed by biphasic then sarcomatoid.
 The histologic subtype may influence what surgical procedures or therapies are used to treat your specific type of mesothelioma.

-If you underwent a complete resection with an extrapleural pneumonectomy, your pathologist will look for tumor in closest proximity to the resected edge of the specimen
+A margin is the normal tissue that surrounds a tumour and is removed with the tumour at the time of surgery.
+If you underwent a complete resection with an extrapleural pneumonectomy, your pathologist will look for tumor cells at the cut edge of the tissue.

 Some patients will receive chemotherapy or radiation therapy prior to the tumour being removed surgically.
 If you received either chemotherapy or radiation therapy prior to surgery your pathologist will examine the tumour under the microscope to see how much of the tumour is still alive (viable).
 This is called the treatment effect.